Modern Slavery Statement 2019

 - Human Resources

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continually assess the need to provide training to our staff.
+Each Member of the Staff encouraged to raise any concerns regarding modern slavery.

 Chief Executive Officer